So your baby is in the NICU and you’re wondering… What can I do to feel more involved in my baby’s care?

-But I’m here to tell you that it’s important to get started as soon as you are able.
+But it’s important to get started as soon as you are able.
 The longer you wait, the more you’ll let yourself feel distant, hesitant and afraid.
 You are the parent and these are parenting tasks.

 Nobody’s expecting you to know how to deal with all the NICU equipment and stuff right away, so ask for and expect plenty of help.

 If the nurses haven’t asked you to get involved but you feel ready to try, say so.
 Because this is your baby, you have every right to do as much as you can, and NICU nurses are really good at teaching new parents how to do the things their baby needs.

 Here are a few things parents can typically do:

 The most basic parenting chore is changing a baby’s diaper, so it can feel especially sad to watch others doing this for your baby.
 But you can get involved and start diaper changes, often quite early!
 Yes, it might take a lot of patience learning because there are wires, tubes and attention to your baby’s position.
 But it’s not rocket science and you can be taught!

 This is probably the easiest first activity to do.
 Your nurses can show you how very early on.

 Skin to skin holding is critically important for both the baby and the parents, so ask to get started with this as soon as possible.
 Research is clear, time and again, that this simple and comforting practice has many really important benefits.
 If you haven’t been told about it or offered this, be sure to speak up and ask when you can start.
 And I’d suggest you should keep doing skin to skin holding as long as you can, throughout your entire NICU stay and even after.
 It’s that good!(1)